Write to Your MS

 Why Writing to Your MS Matters

-Members of the Senedd represent relatively small constituencies.
-Wales has just 60 MSs, and even a handful of letters on the same subject will register as a significant issue.
+The new Senedd has 96 Members elected across 16 constituencies.
+Even a handful of letters on the same subject will register as a significant issue.
 Unlike petitions or social media posts, a personal letter from a constituent demands a personal response.
 MSs are obliged to engage with the concerns of the people they represent.

 Individual constituent letters remain the single most effective form of political pressure available to ordinary citizens.
 They cannot be dismissed as organised lobbying.
 They cannot be ignored without political cost.
 When multiple constituents write independently on the same subject, it tells an MS that a real problem exists — one that voters care about and will remember.

-DHCW is a Welsh Government-owned body spending hundreds of millions of pounds of public money.
-The Welsh Government escalated DHCW to Level 3 intervention — the highest possible level — across all 9 programme areas in March 2025.
-That intervention remains in place.
+DHCW is a Welsh Government-owned body that has received over £600 million in public funding since its creation in 2021.
+In April 2026, the Welsh Government escalated DHCW to Level 4 — Targeted Intervention — the highest level ever applied to a non-health-board NHS body in Wales, one step from Special Measures.
+FOI requests have revealed £49 million in external contracts — 65 times what the published accounts disclosed.
 Your MS has a direct responsibility to scrutinise how that money is being spent and whether the leadership of DHCW is fit for purpose.

 Find Your MS